-- Re-enroll in the Program following an opt out or waiver of coverage. - Elect not to participate in the health plan.
-See the 'Opt Out and Waiver of Coverage' section in this chapter for details. - ♦ Add or drop dental coverage (enrollment in the health plan is required if electing the dental coverage). - Add or drop dependent coverage.
+- → Elect not to participate in the health plan.
+See the 'Opt-Out and Waiver of Coverage' section in this chapter for details. - ◆ Add or drop dental coverage. - Add or drop dependent coverage.
 When adding coverage, documentation, including social security numbers (SSNs), must be provided within 10 days of the last day of the Benefit Choice Period.
 If the documentation is not provided within the 10-day period, the dependent coverage will not be added.
 See 'Dependent Coverage' later in this section for more information. - ◆ Increase, decrease or terminate Member Optional Life insurance coverage; add or drop AD&D, Spouse Life or Child Life coverage.
-An approved statement of health is required to increase or add Member Optional Life, Spouse Life or Child Life coverage.
-A statement of health is not required to add or increase AD&D coverage. - Enroll or re-enroll in the Flexible Spending Accounts (FSA) Program.
+An approved Statement of Health is required to increase or add Member Optional Life or Spouse Life coverage.
+Statement of Health is not required to add Child Life or, to add or increase AD&D coverage. - Enroll or re-enroll in the Flexible Spending Accounts (FSA) Program.